-Today, we’re going to dive deeper into why your page site speed contributes significantly to the success of your online businesses goals.
-We’re about to address why site speed is so impactful to your website and how you can start improving it right away.
+This article dives deep into why site speed is so impactful to your website, and how you can start improving it right away.

 Why Site Speed Matters